 There are two ways to check if an influencer has fake followers.
-You can do it manually, but it’s time-consuming and not accurate or using special tools e.g., HypeAuditor, which provides the best fraud detection solution in the industry.
+You can do it manually, but it’s time-consuming and not accurate.
+Another way is using special tools like HypeAuditor, which provides the best fraud detection solution in the industry.

-There are several signs that might indicate that an influencer has fake followers.
+There are several red flags that might indicate that an influencer has fake followers.

-Low engagement rate could be an indicator of fake followers
+Low engagement rate as a sign of fake followers

-An extremely low engagement rate usually indicates that an influencer has ghost followers and a lot of inactive audiences.
+An extremely low engagement rate usually indicates that an influencer has ghost followers and inactive audiences.

-To understand what engagement rate is considered as Good, check it with the industry benchmarks.
+To understand what engagement rate is considered good, use the industry benchmarks.

 Unusual audience location

-Here is the audience demographic data of an influencer from the US, who posts content only in English.
-But a big amount of audience is located in Brazil and Russia.
+For example, here is the audience demographic data of an influencer from the US, who posts content only in English.
+But a large amount of their audience is located in Iran, which seems suspicious.

 Low audience quality

 A big number of suspicious accounts and mass followers indicate that the audience was artificially inflated.